-I truly cannot tell you how satisfying it is to see a finished room design after having closed on our renovation house seven months ago!
-I definitely didn’t think it would take as long as it did, but we also weren’t expecting half the amount of hurdles that we came across along the way!
-But really, does anyone?!
+I truly cannot tell you how satisfying it is to see a finished living room and dining design after having closed on our renovation house seven months ago!
+I definitely didn’t think it would take as long as it did.
+But we also weren’t expecting half the amount of hurdles that we came across along the way!

 As much as I wanted this space to be beautiful and fit the retro vibe, I also wanted to make sure we were selecting pieces that were functional.
 Especially having a Gwen running around!